ibm-cloud-docs/assistant-data/install-120.md

 - [Use a custom SSL or TLS certificate for HTTPS connections to the web client](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/install/https-config.html){: external}
 - Post-installation instructions in [Encrypting cluster data network traffic with IPsec](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/installing/ipsec_mesh.html#ipsec-certificate-and-key)
 - Red Hat OpenShift-specific information about [encrypting traffic between nodes with IPsec](https://docs.openshift.com/container-platform/3.11/admin_guide/ipsec.html){: external}

-## Step 2: Purchase and download installation artifacts
-{: #install-120-download-wa-icp}

-After you purchase the add-on, you download the software as a Passport Advantage archive (PPA) file.
-The PPA file for {{site.data.keyword.conversationshort}} contains a Helm chart and images.
-Helm is the Kubernetes package management system that is used for application management inside an {{site.data.keyword.icp4dfull_notm}} cluster.

-1. Purchase {{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull_notm}} from [Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.

-1. Use the Secure Shell protocol to log in to the master node (master-1) of your {{site.data.keyword.icp4dfull_notm}} cluster as the root user.

-1. Change to the directory where you want the installation files to be stored.

-1. Download the archive file.

-    This download takes about a half hour to an hour to complete over a network connection.

 ## Step 3: Create a namespace
 {: #install-120-create-namespace}